You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 Melted Ice

-On most cruise lines the cabin steward will be able to bring you ice so either ask them when you see them or leave them a polite little note.
-I quite like leaving little notes for the cabin stewards as sometimes you getting little replies back, just make sure that you’re polite!
+On most cruise lines the cabin steward will be able to bring you ice, so either ask them when you see them or leave them a polite little note.

 The water in the ice bucket will of course melt over time so you can either pour yourself a glass of water from the ice that has already melted or put some ice into your glass and wait for it to melt, both work!

-It’s a good idea to put a cup of ice by your bed when you go to sleep, if you wake up and need a drink, you’ve got the perfect chilled water.
+It’s a good idea to put a cup of ice by your bed when you go to sleep.
+If you wake up and need a drink, you’ve got the perfect chilled water.

 Buffet

-In the buffet, you will find free water at any time that the buffet is open.
 On some cruise lines, the buffet is open 24 hours a day whereas on some other lines you’ll only find the buffet open for meals.

 In addition to free water, you’ll usually find free tea, coffee, and on occasion fruit juices.

-To find out more about what’s included on a cruise, including how to make the most out of what is included, check out this post: 7 Surprising Things That Aren’t Included in a Cruise
+To find out more about what’s included on a cruise, including how to make the most out of what is included, check out this post:

 Can You Refill a Reusable Water Bottle on a Cruise?

-For hygiene purposes, on most cruises guests aren’t able to refill a reusable water bottle directly from the water machines.
+For hygiene purposes, on most cruises, guests aren’t able to refill a reusable water bottle directly from the water machines.

 To do this you must pour the water into a clean glass and then pour it into your water bottle.